Skip to contentSkip to navigationSkip to topbar

 To forward the call, you will retrieve the CallToken value from the incoming webhook (above) and use this value as the CallToken parameter when you create a new Call Resource.

 The code sample below shows how to do that with your chosen Helper Library, cURL, and the Twilio CLI.
-Please be aware that this code sample only shows how to use the API to create the outbound call leg through which attestation is passed.
+This code sample only shows how to use the API to create the outbound call leg through which attestation is passed.
 In order to connect the inbound and outbound calls so that the two parties can speak with each other, you will need to implement a call flow for both calls using Programmable Voice Queues or Conferences.
 Using the <Dial> instruction is not possible for this call flow.

 Note: You use the original caller's number (+12222222222) as the From parameter.